koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

  mkdir NewFolder
 ```
 ## Remove Folder
-Removing folder is like removing file, too but it has alittle bit different.
+Removing folder is like removing the file, too but it has a little bit different.
 You have to add `-r` after `rm command`.
 ```
  rm -r Folder_Name
 ```
 ## List Folder Contents
-Listing Command (ls) allows us to see all the contents in the direcctory we are in.
+Listing Command (ls) allows us to see all the contents in the directory we are in.
 ```
  ls
 ```